adamjmurray/chorus.js/README.md

 ```

-Don't worry if most of this doesn't make sense yet.
-We'll explore everything in detail in the tutorials (see links below).
+Don't worry if this doesn't make sense yet.
+We'll explore everything in the tutorials below.

-*NOTE: `require('chorus/names').into(global)` adds global constants,
+NOTE: `require('chorus/names').into(global)` adds global constants,
-so we can type things like `MAJOR(C)` instead of `SCALES.MAJOR(PITCH_CLASSES.C)`.
+so we can write `C4` instead of `PITCHES.C4`.
+This is convenient but potentially dangerous, and not recommended in
-This is convenient but potentially dangerous, and not recommended within large projects.
+complex projects that combine chorus.js with other libraries.
 The {@tutorial 07-under-the-hood} tutorial will explain how to avoid this.
-For now, let's continue...*
+For now, let's continue...

 TODO: Need absolute url to tutorial ^

 `Output.select()` allows us to choose real-time or file output.
 To see usage instructions, run it:

-        node c-major-scale.js
+        node simple-song.js

 Let's take a closer look at our output options.